zdu-strong/mobx-react-use-autorun/README.md

 Provide a method to generate state, the state is executed only once, and the performance is better.<br/>

-### Usage - Subscription property changes with useMobxEffect
+### Subscription property changes with useMobxEffect

     import { useMobxState, observer } from 'mobx-react-use-autorun';
     import { useMobxEffect, toJS } from 'mobx-react-use-autorun'